 ● There are three things that walk with stately stride – no, four that strut about… — Proverbs 30:29 (NLT)

 Many East Asian cultures have a deep reverence for the heavens, and regard the skies in awe and with fear — not unlike questions raised by Agur when reflecting upon the mysteries of God and His creation (Proverbs 30:4).
-However, such contemplation requires a deep understanding of Scripture, and this is possible only when God’s Word is available in a language best understood by them.
+However, such contemplation requires a deep understanding of Scripture, and this is possible only when God’s Word is available in a language best understood by them, realities also reflected in Impact Stories from Indonesia.

-Let us empower these communities to deepen their relationship with God and explore the wonders of the heavens with clarity and understanding — give them a verse in a language closest to their hearts.
+Let us empower these communities to deepen their relationship with God and explore the wonders of the heavens with clarity and understanding — give them a verse in a language closest to their hearts, a calling embraced by those who join the movement and support access through giving initiatives, aligned with global Scripture-access efforts led by organizations such as the Wycliffe Global Alliance.

 Building Faith in Their Own Words

 Through the translation of Acts, the Jeeba people can now read this powerful book in their own language.
-This milestone represents a significant step in their spiritual journey, as the Book of Acts is a testimony to the power of faith, perseverance, and the Holy Spirit’s work in the early church.
+This milestone represents a significant step in their spiritual journey, as the Book of Acts is a testimony to the power of faith, perseverance, and the Holy Spirit’s work in the early church, a testimony echoed in stories like Continuing to Sow in Different Ways.

 One translation team member shared, “We became even more hopeful by faith that a church would one day be established in the land of Jeeba and that a Jeeba pastor would preach with the translated Scripture.”